jml/code.mumak.net/content/2017-05-30-what-is-spake2.rst

 This means that I'll try to go out of my way to explain the notation and terminology while also going through the core concepts.

+I want to stress that I am not an expert.
+What you're reading here is me figuring this out for myself, with a little help from my friends and the Internet.

 Overview
 --------